Import a CSV file in Google Ads Editor

 Prepare a CSV file

-Importing a CSV file enables you to add or change many items in your AdWords account at once.
+Importing a CSV file enables you to add or change many items in your Google Ads account at once.
 To help ensure a successful import, review the formatting guidelines below.

 1. List each item on its own row.